SimenHagen86/nft-preview-card-component-main-ny/README.md

 ## Acknowledgments

-looked at PhoenixDev22 solution after i read an comment , this made me scrap the first and go over to anchor tags instead
+looked at PhoenixDev22 solution after i read an comment and it was great , this made me scrap the first and go over to anchor tags instead